 A researcher in Japan has played an important role in the world’s first direct detection of gravitational waves.

-Kipp Cannon, an associate professor at the Research Center for the Early Universe (RESCEU), which an affiliate of the Graduate School of Science, is a leading expert in gravitational wave data analysis and had led Canada’s LIGO research team.* Currently, Associate Professor Cannon is strengthening international research collaboration by working alongside the KAGRA and LIGO research teams in Japan.
+Kipp Cannon, an associate professor at the Research Center for the Early Universe (RESCEU), which is an affiliate of the Graduate School of Science, is a leading expert in gravitational wave data analysis and had led Canada's LIGO research team during his time as a Senior Research Associate at the University of Toronto in Canada.
+Currently, Associate Professor Cannon is strengthening international research collaboration by working alongside the KAGRA and LIGO research teams in Japan.

 ― Office of Communication ―